dec3ntraliz3d/youtube_to_blog/README.md

-# YouTube Transcript to Blog Post Generator
+# YouTube AI Summary

-This Python script converts YouTube video transcripts into well-structured blog posts using a reasoning language model via the Ollama platform.
-It automates the process of fetching video details, extracting transcripts, and summarizing content into a polished blog post.
+This Python script converts YouTube video transcripts into well-structured summarized posts using a local llm .
+It automates the process of fetching video details, extracting transcripts, and summarizing the content.

 ## Features

 - Fetches YouTube video title and transcript.
-- Summarizes transcript into a structured blog post.
+- Summarizes transcript i.
 - Saves the generated content as a Markdown (`.md`) file.
 - Supports local use with Ollama's AI reasoning models, such as `deepseek-r1`.